tramitit/guides/en/spain/stateless_status.md

 categories:
 - Spain
 date: '2024-06-20'
-description: Learn about stateless status, its significance, and the step-by-step procedure for application, along with required documents and eligibility criteria.
+description: Learn about stateless status, who needs it, the application process, required documents, and available support for individuals without nationality.
 draft: false
-meta_title: Comprehensive Guide on Stateless Status and Application Process
+meta_title: 'Understanding Stateless Status: Eligibility and Procedure Guide'
-title: Comprehensive Guide on Stateless Status and Application Process
+title: 'Understanding Stateless Status: Eligibility and Procedure Guide'
 translationKey: spain-stateless_status
 ---

 ## Description
 ### What is it?